 The Ledger Blue is a premium hardware wallet option, with a premium price tag to match (£249 / €284).
 For twice the price of the Ledger Nano S, you’d imagine it’d pack a serious punch!

-- The Ledger Nano S has more active development (with more updates and coin support).
+- The Ledger Nano X and Ledger Nano S have more active development (with more updates and coin support).

 - They’re selling the last public batch (which probably means updates will become even rarer).